Sparkle (2012 film): Plot

-A meeting with Columbia Records is derailed when Dee and Sparkle find Sister in a back room looking for a cocaine fix.
-At Satin and Sister's home, Dee and Sparkle plea for Sister to leave and get help for her drug problem.
-When Satin shows up and punches Sparkle, the three sisters fight Satin in self-defense.
-Satin is struck by Dee with a tire iron and falls unconscious.
-Though Dee tries to administer CPR, the sisters realize he is dead.
+A meeting with Columbia is derailed when Dee and Sparkle find Sister in a back room looking for a cocaine fix.
+At Satin and Sister's home, Dee and Sparkle plead for Sister to leave and get help for her drug problem.
+When Satin shows up and punches Sparkle, the girls fight him.
+Satin is struck by Dee with a fireplace poker and falls unconscious.
+Though Dee tries to administer CPR, they realize he is dead.
 Sister orders Sparkle and Dee to leave the house and accepts blame when police arrive.

-Hearing that Sister has been arrested and charged with manslaughter, Emma leads her church choir in a performance of "His Eye is on the Sparrow".
-She arrives home to find Dee packing up to leave, with Dee revealing she was accepted to Meharry Medical College and must enroll promptly to receive her scholarship money.
+Hearing that Sister has been arrested and charged with manslaughter, Emma leads her church choir in the performance of a song.
+She arrives home to find Dee packing up to leave, with her revealing she was accepted to Meharry Medical College and must enroll promptly to receive her scholarship money.
 Emma proudly hugs Dee before she departs.

 Sparkle visits Sister in prison, confiding she turned down a marriage proposal from Stix and broke up with him.
 Later, Sparkle moves out of Emma's home and rents her own apartment.
 She secures a meeting with Larry at Columbia and convinces him to give her a shot at a solo career, on the condition that she first put on a musical showcase.
 Sparkle reaches out to Stix to help her set up the showcase, and the couple eventually rekindle their relationship.
 Sparkle also extends an invitation to her mother to see the show, but Emma seems uninterested.

-Emma goes to visit Sister in prison and the two reconcile.
+Emma visits Sister in prison and the two reconcile.
 While getting ready for her showcase, Sparkle suffers a nose bleed in the dressing room, ruining her dress.
 To Sparkle's surprise, Emma walks in with a new dress for her and expresses pride in Sparkle for following her dreams.

-Sparkle goes on stage and performs "One Wing", a song which she dedicates to Sister.
+Sparkle goes on stage and performs a song which she dedicates to Sister.
 A proud Emma watches in the audience while Stix and Larry watch from the side.
 Larry informs Stix that he wants to sign Sparkle.
-The closing credits show Sparkle continuing her set with the performance of "Love Will".